 "Oh, yes, I am very real.
 I have feelings, emotions.
 I hunger, I get cold, hot.
-I also experience loneliness, Dana...may I call you Dana?" he asked, smiling softly.
+I also experience loneliness, Dana.
+May I call you Dana?" he asked, smiling softly.
 "Yes, of course."
-"You came into my life at a very difficult time, a time when I was left alone, so alone I imagined I could hear the walls speak, the shadows move.
-I needed someone, and when you arrived, it was like an answer to my prayers.
-Your charms are very potent...so potent, in fact, that I couldn't stay away from you.
+"You came into my life at a very difficult time, a time when I was left alone, so alone that I imagined I could hear the walls speak, the shadows move.
+I needed someone, and when you arrived, you were like an answer to my prayers.
+Your charms are very potent.
+So potent, in fact, I could not stay away from you.
 In time, after watching you for so long, I boldly began to touch you.
 It was rapture, Dana, like an erotic dream."
 She thrilled at the sound of her name being spoken in his low, warm, sexy accent.
-"Yes, it was like that," she whispered, her eyes meeting his while the shimmering light of the moon cast a glittering glow around them.
+"Yes, it was like that," she whispered, her gaze meeting his while the shimmering light of the moon cast a glittering glow around them.
 He gave her an angled look, his voice husky and warm.
 "When I touched you, did you enjoy it?"
-Dana's face flushed.
 "I'm sure you know how I reacted to your touch."
-"Then don't fight it, Dana, stay with me," he urged, taking her hands, his eyes sultry and lazy.
+"Do not fight it, Dana, stay with me," he urged, taking her hands, his eyes sultry and lazy.

 A warm, liquid rush blossomed inside her at the feel of his hands, his intoxicating nearness.
 He was certainly no cardboard character, and he clearly wasn't dead.
 His soft breath touched her cheek, his warm hands squeezed hers, and his overt maleness made her quiver inside.
-She could be so happy here with him, if only...She turned her eyes and looked at the French doors, and knew that only death lay beyond.
-She was a prisoner in a world that wasn't her own, and nothing he could do could free her.
+She could be so happy here with him, if only....
+She turned her eyes and looked at the French doors, and knew that only death lay beyond.
+She was a prisoner in a world that wasn't her own, and nothing he could do, could free her.
 Or could he?

 Why not try?

-At his own admission he was a powerful man...so powerful that others sought to use that power for their own selfish purposes.
-All at once she turned to him.
+By his own admission, he was a powerful man, so powerful that others sought to use that power for their own selfish purposes.
+All at once, she turned to him.
 "How much did Thorn tell you?
 Did he mention a romance novel?"
 "A romance novel?"
 He frowned slightly.
-"I'm afraid I don't understand."
+"I am afraid I do not understand."
 "You see, I..."
 Her words stopped abruptly when the memory of Thorn's words echoed through her mind.
 I can't wait, Thorn!
 I want out of here.
 If he brought me here, then he can release me!

 Release you from a novel you are trapped in?
-Tell him Wender Wightning that and he will likely send you to Bellport...an insane asylum overrun by rats.
+Tell him that and he will likely send you to Bellport...an insane asylum overrun by rats.
 Had Thorn been right?
-He had said that he knew his master well.
-Perhaps he did know best, she decided, her shifting eyes glancing toward the precipice, the last scene... the scene of her death!
+He had said he knew his master well.
+Perhaps he did know best, she decided, her shifting gaze glancing toward the precipice, the last scene-the scene of her death!
 "You were saying?"
 "Nothing," she muttered.